bertrik/EspMicServer/README.md

 It initialises the microphone for 16000 Hz sample rate.
 Pin D8 sets the I2S channel (left/right) that the microphone publishes data on.

-The firmware opens a port that external applications can connect to.
-Connecting to it causes a WAV header to be sent, followed by continuous mono 16-bit signed samples from the microphone.
+The firmware opens a TCP port that external applications can connect to.
+Connecting to it causes an initial WAV header to be sent with audio format information, followed by continuous mono 16-bit signed samples from the microphone.

 Build it using visual code + platformio plugin, or from the command line: